tuanmission/TuanLuongIOOFRobotChallenge/TuanLuongIoofexercise/readme.txt

 This project will be on github as well as being sent via email as a eclipse zip file.
 The IoofExercise when downloaded from github or cloned, can be imported into eclipse as a file system.
+This can be done by in Eclipse by File-> Import-> General-> Projects from folder or archive-> directory Then select the folder and import the project.